 The document supply service follows the principles established in the Australian interlibrary resource sharing code.

 The Library follows fees and charges set by the Australian Interlibrary Resource Sharing Code.
-In line with library practice in all states of Australia, the State Library of Victoria does not charge for loans to public libraries within the Victoria.
+In line with library practice in all states of Australia, the State Library Victoria does not charge for loans to public libraries within the Victoria.
 Under a historical reciprocal arrangement there are no charges for loans to the state libraries of Tasmania and New South Wales.